 With news outlets regularly informing us of huge data breaches and security failures from global companies such as the likes of Facebook, Marriott, Ebay and Sony’s Playstation Network, data security and the encryption of our information has never been highlighted more than in the last few years.
 People, especially online shoppers who are parting with sensitive credit card information online are now more aware of potential security flaws in websites and are quick to look for alternative online shops should an eCommerce website look unsafe.
-If your not taking security seriously on your website then not only should you expect your conversion rates to be negatively impacted, but should a breach occur you could also expect a fine by card processors should you not meet the required regulations.
+If you are not taking security seriously on your website then not only should you expect your conversion rates to be negatively impacted, but should a breach occur you could also expect a fine by card processors should you not meet the required regulations.

 There are many things you can do to make sure your store is safe and secure for your online customers, but one of the most key things you should make sure your store has is a secure encryption throughout the whole website.